Simon Boxer + Twice Different

 Persistence favoured, grit desired.
 Patience is good, but not required.

 The game is still in development, and has a lot of content still on the way.
 Early Access is a means for us to build the game together with the community, to see what players are interested in.

 - 150+ items to uncover (and many mimics to meet)

 - 3 game environments, each introducing new creature sets

-- 15+ core path levels and many side rooms to discover
+- 15+ core path levels with many side rooms and mysterious encounters

 Narrative and characters

 Frail and fragile, bear the curse.
 Through the ruins you traverse.